-Melt in the mouth coconut cookies sandwiched together with a rich chocolate & coconut cream.
+Melt in the mouth Chocolate Coconut Cream Cookies.
 Little morsels of deliciousness that taste like way more effort went into making them than it actually did!

 I freely admit that I am a cookieoholic.

 But I felt like I needed to have some here on my blog for the holidays so I sacrificed my cookie abstinence for you guys.
 It is all your fault that I had to eat these Chocolate Coconut Cream Cookies.

 It’s a hard life but someone’s got to do it…..

 The holidays wouldn’t be the same without cookies and these are sure to impress your friends and family.
 Great as a gift, for having on hand to offer unexpected visitors or simply to munch on yourself.

 When we lived in England I cooked a lot for friends, family and visitors.
 Now we live on the other side of the world to all of the people we are closest to I don’t get to do it often.
 Part of the reason I started blogging was so that I could share my food again and the plus side of sharing my food with you guys is that you don’t come and eat it all so I get more cookies!